telerik/ajax-docs/api/server/Telerik.Web.UI/DiagramEditable.md

 Specifies the shape editor template.
 See the 'editable.connectionTemplate' for an example.

-###  ToolsCollection `EditableToolsCollection`
+###  ToolsCollection `DiagramEditableToolsCollection`

 Specifies the the toolbar tools.
+Supports all options supported for the toolbar.items.
 Predefined tools are: